 - Do not attempt to tow this vehicle from the front with sling-type towing equipment.
-Damage to the front fascia will result. - If the transmission is not operative or if the vehicle is to be towed more than 15 miles (24 km), then the only approved method of towing is with a flatbed truck.
+Damage to the front fascia will result. - If the transmission is not operative or if the vehicle is to be towed more than 15 miles (24 km) or faster than 30 mph (48 kph), then the only approved method of towing is with a flatbed truck.
 Otherwise, damage to the transmission may result. - Do not tow the vehicle from the rear.
 Damage to the rear sheet metal and fascia will occur.

-• Do not push or tow this vehicle with another vehicle as damage to the bumper fascia and transmission may result.
+• Do not push or tow this vehicle with another vehicle as damage to the bumper fascia and trans-

-If you must use the accessories (wipers, defrosters, etc.) while being towed, the key must be in the ON position, not the ACC position.
+If you must use the accessories (wipers, defrosters, etc.) while being towed, the ignition must be placed in the RUN position, not the ACC position.
 Make certain the transmission remains in NEUTRAL.